 Spanish and Australian scientists are working on the age and growth estimates of Antarctic toothfish within divisions 58.4.1 and 58.4.2 from 2015 and 2017 respectively.
-During 2019, Korean scientists have joined this colaborative work (WG-FSA-19/47).

 In 2018, an initial stock assessment model was developed for Antarctic toothfish in Divisions 58.4.1 and 58.4.2 (WG-FSA-18/58 rev1) but deemed to be unsuitable to provide management advice on catch limits.